openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-06-10-move-off-query-volume-to-nvme.md

 I use the Proxmox web interface, in the Resources tab, I click "Add" and "Mount point" I set the storage to zfs-nvme and put the same size (200 Gb) as the existing volume on zfs-hdd (although most of it is unused, so we could reduce it).
+It is initially mounted at `/var/lib/docker/volumes-copy` to be able to copy the old data at `/var/lib/docker/volumes`

 Note: to add a mount point, we first need to remove the protection in the Options tab.